dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 ![](2019-05-28-18-06-58.png)

-# NSX Node Agent and NSX Container Plugin Installation
+# NSX Container Plugin Installation
 [Back to Table of Contents](#Table-Of-Contents)

-Once again, the content and files in the NSX container folder that was copied to each K8S node will be used in this section.
+Once again, NSX Container Plugin (NCP) image file is in the NSX container folder that was copied to each K8S node will be used in this section.

-## Load The Docker Image for NSX NCP and Node Agent on K8S Nodes
+## Load The Docker Image for NSX NCP (and NSX Node Agent) on K8S Nodes

 For the commands below, "sudo" can be used with each command or privilege can be escalated to root by using "sudo -H bash" in advance.

-On each K8S node, navigate to "/home/vmware/nsx-container-2.4.1.13515827/Kubernetes" folder then execute the following command to load respective image to the local Docker repository of each K8S Node. _**NSX Container Plugin (NCP) and Node Agent Pods use the same container image.**_
+On each K8S node, navigate to "/home/vmware/nsx-container-2.4.1.13515827/Kubernetes" folder then execute the following command to load respective image to the local Docker repository of each K8S Node.

+_**NSX Container Plugin (NCP) and NSX Node Agent Pods use the same container image.**_

 <pre><code>
 root@k8s-master:/home/vmware/nsx-container-2.4.1.13515827/Kubernetes# <b>docker load -i nsx-ncp-ubuntu-2.4.1.13515827.tar</b>